• Skip to primary navigation

 Instructions

-• Cut the mango in two vertically next to the stone, cut off the skin and chop the fruit into small pieces.
-Place in a bowl.
-Zest the lime (about 2 strands of 2-3 cm) and set aside.
-Squeeze out the juice and add it to the mango.
-Refrigerate.
-Also refrigerate a large bowl for whipping the cream later.
+Cut both mangos in two vertically next to the stone, cut off the skin and chop the fruit into small pieces.
+Place in a mixer and purée the mango, keeping back about ¼ to garnish the dishes.

-• Whip the cream in the chilled bowl using an electric (hand or standing) whisk, adding the sugar.
-When thickened, add the cooled passion fruit mixture, and whip it into the cream. incorporate.
+• Whip the cream in the chilled bowl using an electric (hand or standing) whisk, adding the coconut milk.
+When thickened, fold the mango purée into the cream and incorporate the lime juice.

-• Spoon the mango lime salad into glasses then top with the passion fruit cream.
+• Spoon the mango pieces into serving glasses then top with the mango cream.
+Chill for about 30 minutes.

 Notes